GoogleCloudPlatform/professional-services-data-validator/README.md

-  [--min COLUMNS]       Comma separated list of columns for min or * for all numeric [--max COLUMNS]       Comma separated list of columns for max or * for all numeric [--avg COLUMNS]       Comma separated list of columns for avg or * for all numeric [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE]
+  [--min COLUMNS]       Comma separated list of columns for min or * for all numeric [--max COLUMNS]       Comma separated list of columns for max or * for all numeric [--avg COLUMNS]       Comma separated list of columns for avg or * for all numeric [--std COLUMNS]       Comma separated list of columns for stddev_samp or * for all numeric [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE]
                         BigQuery destination for validation results.
 Defaults to stdout.
                         See: *Validation Reports* section